 Dissemination: Our final analysis is sent to the client in the agreed format, usually a written report.
 We then follow this up with a conference call, during which the client will provide feedback and issue new or revised requirements if appropriate.
-Our work is further disseminated through our website, blog, podcast, weekly bulletin, social networks and mobile app.

 What?
 The who, what, where, when, why and how of the event or issue (the 5W1H maxim).

 So what?
 The micro- and macro-environmental ramifications of this event or issue.